Top Questions to Ask Your Implant Dentist

 1. Is Your Implant Dentist A Board Certified Specialist?

 It is known, and you probably have seen in your research, that any dentist with a diploma can legally place dental implants.
 But an implant specialist has additional surgical training because he or she remained in school for 3 or more years compared to a standard dentist to learn the proper skills in placing dental implants.
 Dental specialty boards require high standards of training and performance in order for a dentist to be certified by them.
 Successful applicants of this certification receive additional diplomas in their specialty.
 Once a dentist becomes “board-certified” they can then receive “diplomate” status in their particular specialties.
 This requires additional rigorous testing that must be passed from the specialty board.
 Periodontist, like Dr. Silberg, take two to three years of residency training after four years of dental school.
-Dr. Silberg is recognized as a Top Periodontist in Pittsburgh, and is a Board-Certified Diplomat for the American Board of Periodontology.
+Dr. Silberg is recognized as a Top Periodontist in Pittsburgh, and is a Board-Certified Diplomat for the American Academy of Periodontology.

 2. How Long Has Your Dentist Been Placing Dental Implants?